Israel expands Gaza ground operation as missiles intercepted

 The offensive has drawn widespread condemnation and shattered a relative calm in the war-ravaged Palestinian territory where a ceasefire began on Jan 19.
 Talks on extending the truce reached an impasse, and Israel resumed intensive bombing of Gaza on Tuesday.

-Late Thursday the military said troops had begun "conducting ground activity" in the Shabura area of Rafah, Gaza's southernmost city near the Egyptian border.
+Late on Thursday, the military said troops had begun "conducting ground activity" in the Shabura area of Rafah, Gaza's southernmost city near the Egyptian border.

 Israel earlier said it had closed off the territory's main north-south route as part of expanding ground operations that resumed on Wednesday.